susiemartin/G6PD_deficiency/README.md

-# Undiagnosed G6PD deficiency in Black and Asian individuals is prevalent and contributes to health inequalities in type 2 diabetes diagnosis
+# Undiagnosed G6PD deficiency in Black and Asian individuals is prevalent and contributes to health inequalities in type 2 diabetes diagnosis and complications

-This repository contains the electronic health record (EHR) code lists, R scripts and PLINK commands required for analysis of this project, as well as model diagnostic plots for the linear regression models detailed in the **Supplementary Appendix**.
+This repository contains the electronic health record (EHR) code lists, R scripts and PLINK commands required for analysis for Martin et al. (2025)[^1], as well as model diagnostic plots for the linear regression models detailed in the **Supplementary Appendix**.

+[^1]: Susan Martin, Miriam Samuel, Daniel Stow, Alys M. Ridsdale, Ji Chen, Katherine G. Young, Harry D. Green, Genes & Health Research Team, Andrew T. Hattersley, Veline L’Esperance, Trevelyan J. McKinley, Sarah Finer and Inês Barroso.
+Undiagnosed G6PD deficiency in Black and Asian individuals is prevalent and contributes to health inequalities in type 2 diabetes diagnosis and complications.
+Diabetes Care, (in-press), 2025.

 ## EHR code lists for clinical phenotype defintions
 EHR code lists for all clinical phenotypes used in the analysis are given in read v2, read v3, ICD-9, ICD-10 and SNOMED format, as well as self-reported definitions from the UK Biobank 20002 and 20003 fields.
 For the UK Biobank, EHR data was curated from assessment centre interview (self-reported), primary care (read v2 and v3 coded) and secondary care (ICD-9 and ICD-10 coded) sources<sup>1</sup>.
 Details of the UK Biobank self-reported fields, assessment centre visits and values used to define each phenotype are given in **UKB_phenotype_definitions.xlsx**.
 For Genes & Health, EHR data was curated from primary care (SNOMED coded) and secondary care (ICD-10 coded) sources, in accordance with the type of data available.